- Each state's sublet laws vary, if any, so you should check your specific state's laws before subletting.

 Oregon

-Oregon Revised Statute (ORS) 90.555 declares tenants who want to sublet for more than three days need to have a written agreement between them, the sublessee and the landlord.
+Oregon Revised Statute (ORS) 90.555 states that tenants who want to sublet for more than three days need a written agreement between them, the sublessee and the landlord.
 The subleasing agreement needs to include a clause requiring the sublessee to pay rent directly to the landlord and a clause giving the sublessee the same rights.
-However, the law does not give tenants the right to sublet if their lease prohibits it.
+However, the law doesn’t give tenants the right to sublet if their lease prohibits it.

 South Carolina